prof-spock/FluidSynthPlugin/README.md

 than -200dBFS in a spectrum analysis.

-Those components are currently available - as x86_64 versions - for Windows and Linux as VST3, MacOSX version are in preparation.
+Those components are currently available - as x86_64 versions - for Windows and Linux as VST3, for MacOSX as VST3 and AU.

 All the code is open-source; hence you can check and adapt it to your needs.